 In our new series ‘Young and Inspiring’, we interact with young talent from the fashion and events domain whose job involves helping couples plan their celebrations of love.
-Here, young jewelry designer Sajil Shah of ‘Sajjante’, whose vision is to create hand-crafted timeless pieces of jewelry invites us to reveal his treasures at his newly-opened studio in Kemps Corner, South Mumbai.
+Here, young jewellery designer Sajil Shah of ‘Sajjante’, whose vision is to create hand-crafted timeless pieces of jewellery invites us to reveal his treasures at his newly-opened studio in Kemps Corner, South Mumbai.

 Q) Tell us more about your journey and your collection

-My family has been in the diamond manufacturing business since long and I went to Florence, Italy to study at the different specialist jewelry schools there.
+My family has been in the diamond manufacturing business since long and I went to Florence, Italy to study at the different specialist jewellery schools there.
 The city with its heritage, history, and culture has always been an inspiration for me as an artisan and I imbibed these influences while training with some of the best goldsmiths in the world.
-Sajjante’s jewelry is a culmination of European hand making techniques and Indian mogul inspired jewelry design.
-We have revived traditional European processes, currently practiced in very few workshops around the world, to create unique pieces of jewelry with the perfect blend of timeless and contemporary.
+Sajjante’s jewellery is a culmination of European hand making techniques and Indian mogul inspired jewellery design.
+We have revived traditional European processes, currently practiced in very few workshops around the world, to create unique pieces of jewellery with the perfect blend of timeless and contemporary.

 Q) What stirred the interest to set-up a stand-alone store in Mumbai?

 Sajjante was founded in September 2011 and we have got a very encouraging response since.
 When we decided to set up the stand-alone store the goal was to create a space where customers can walk in and view some of the creations displayed like works of art.
 They are then guided to a room inside to view the rest of the collection.

 Q) What is your favorite piece you’ve created till date– and what makes it so special?

 The ‘Strawberry Earrings’ in my collection is till date my favorite.
 They are a pair of delicate diamond earrings in which rose cut diamonds are faceted and re-cut to layer into a formation to resemble a life-like strawberry.